-- Increased focus on all SLOs related to academic writing throughout our courses (SLOs 5-10) to combat substantial learning deficits caused by disrupted education during the COVID-19 pandemic.
-This reinforcement also instills the importance of these skills throughout each student's degree program. - Faculty adapted existing assignments and created new assignments to target the SLOs relevant to a given course, especially targeting learning deficits caused by disrupted education during the COVID-19 pandemic.
+Increased focus on all SLOs related to academic writing throughout our courses (SLOs 5-10) to combat substantial learning deficits caused by disrupted education in previous academic cycles.
+This reinforcement also has instilled the importance of these skills throughout each student's degree program.